-There are no direct income-generating activities, such as agriculture or animal husbandry, within the designated lands.
-Consequently, at this stage, it has not been possible to identify any households within the scope of the LRP.
-However, in accordance with the agreed cut-off date, an LRP action structure similar to the one used for the other projects may be planned for the households to be identified in the future.
+At this preliminary stage, it has not yet been possible to identify any households within the scope of the LRP.
+However, in accordance with the agreed cut-off date, an LRP action structure similar to the one used for the other projects in the nine-project package of the Project Company in line with the needs of the PAPs in the Project may be planned for the households to be identified in the future.
 In order to do this, it is necessary to understand how households are economically constrained.

-The development of an LRP within this plan is the final objective, and this will include both income sources and real property tax supports.
+The development of an LRP plan is the final objective, and this will include both income sources and real property tax supports.
 In addition, the necessary measures for the identified negative impacts and affected households will be included.
+For the LRP to be issued, the planned meetings in Q2 2025 need to be completed and the cut off date needs to be met within the following 30 days.

-8 Demands of PAPs that would come after the RAP information meetings.
+10 Demands of PAPs that would come after the RAP information meetings.